bigcommerce/dev-docs/docs/api-docs/tax/tax-rates-zones.md

 ### Get tax rates

 To get tax rates, send a request to the [Get tax rates](/api-reference/store-management/tax-rates-and-zones/tax-rates/get-tax-rates) endpoint.
-Specify the tax zones in the `tax_zone_id:in` query parameter to get the tax rates for specific zones.
+To get the tax rates for a subset of zones, pass a comma-separated string of the tax zone `id`s using the `tax_zone_id:in` query parameter.

 <!--
 type: tab